A printable PDF can be found at the end of this article.

 Any special instruction for lunch, etc., can be given at this time by the host group.

-Business meetings should be as brief as possible while still making sure members become well informed.
+Business meetings should be as brief as possible while still making sure members are well informed.
 Being well-organized and having as much as possible printed for distribution (or emailed) beforehand will help facilitate this goal.
 Remember to call on officers, and/or committees only when action is needed, or when an oral report, rather than a printed report, is considered necessary.
-To minimize zone expense, one copy can be put in a packet for each group and the group is responsible for sharing the information with the members of their group.
+To minimize zone expense, one copy can be put in a packet for each group and the group is responsible for sharing the information with their members.

 Call to Order